idreyn/yelling-at-trains/content/post/now-this-is-podracing.md

 date = "2018-01-01T23:45:00-06:00"
 draft = false
-title = "Now this is podracing!"
+title = "Now this is podracing!" teaser = "Startups are claiming that they can fix congestion by putting cars on electric pods and making them go very fast!
+Unfortunately, this is nonsense and people should stop giving them money."
 +++

 Another year, another startup claiming to have solved urban congestion --- this time it's Arrivo, which has announced "the end of traffic" and dropped a slick video of their vision for travel in the 21st century, involving private vehicles loaded onto maglev pods and rocketed along highway medians at 200 miles per hour.
 A surfer dude pulls on a wetsuit at Mach 0.25 before we jump-cut to the beach in time for to shed some early morning gnar.
 A woman smiles in delight as her pod informs her that she has been TSA pre-checked, presumably having automatically disposed of her favorite water bottle for containing too much liquid.
 There's a tantalizing multimodality to the video; connections to existing transit are emphasized and it appears that some pods can be boarded on foot and linked together like (very) low-occupancy trains.
 [On Product Hunt](https://www.producthunt.com/posts/arrivo) it is described, alas, like "if Hyperloop One AND Elon Musk's The Boring Company had a baby."
 In fact, by inbreeding Ol' Musky's two paper-napkin concepts of future mobility they've managed to extract the worst parts of each: the Hyperloop's uphill battle to productionize maglev technology and the Boring Company's cars-on-a-pod idea with its fundamental capacity constraints.